itsxwang/software-development/Frontend/React/Hooks/useEffect.md

 [`useEffect` hook](https://youtu.be/-4XpG5_Lj_o?si=MZVcIH39AcRWKzt8)
-- ***useEffect*** Hook allows you to perform side effects in your components.
+- ***useEffect*** Hook allows you to perform side effects(**operations that impact things outside the component**) in your components.
 Some examples of side effects are: fetching data, directly updating the DOM etc.
 - [What are side effect](https://youtu.be/lAFbKzO-fss?si=RWqnr78ckl2E0sn1&t=15707)